 Our work in Afghanistan

 Poverty, insecurity, displacement and discrimination.
-Since arriving in Afghanistan in 2007, Hand in Hand has helped thousands of vulnerable women overcome all four.
+Since arriving in Afghanistan in 2007, Hand in Hand has helped thousands of vulnerable Afghans overcome all four.
+At a time when so many organisations have decided or been forced to leave, Hand in Hand is committed to maintaining our presence in the country, helping thousands of members climb the ladder from subsistence to success.

-Read on to learn about our programmes, meet our members, and discover how you can help women entrepreneurs in Afghanistan transform life one of the most restrictive countries on Earth – business by business, family by family, and community by community.
+Read on to learn about our programmes, meet our members, and discover how you can help entrepreneurs in Afghanistan transform life in their communities at this hugely important time – business by business, family by family, and community by community.

 Hand in Hand Afghanistan entrepreneurs run poultry farms, cultivate honey, weave carpets and more